markmoxon/elite-source-code-bbc-master/3-assembled-output/README.txt

 Simon Morris

 Original music by Aidan Bell and Julie
-Dunn (c) Firebird 1985, ported from the
-Commodore 64 by Negative Charge
+Dunn (c) D. Braben and I. Bell 1985, ported from the C64 by Negative Charge

 Elite integration by Mark Moxon